chris4567890/3sem-assignments-template/week01/README.md

 ## Overview

+- Christian Høj
+- 1-9
-- Your name
+- cph-ch633@cphbusiness.dk
-- which assignment are included
-- which one are completed and which one are not

-## Friday presentation
-- add the friday presentation into the weekly folder
+- most task are almost completed apart from those that I have most likely forgotten about.